CanadianADLlab/UnityXRTools/README.md

    <br>
    Camera VRCamera -> The vr vamera
    <br>
-   Transform PlayerCollider -> the transform that contains the player collider
+   Transform PlayerCollider -> The transform that contains the player collider
    <br>

   <h3>XRCharacterTeleport</h3>